Which Australian Standards apply to security screens?

 - Knife Shear Test

-Impact Test – created to imitate an intruder attempting to kick, shoulder or otherwise force their way through the security screen.
+Dynamic Impact Test – created to imitate an intruder attempting to kick, shoulder or otherwise force their way through the security screen.

 Pull Test – created to imitate an intruder attempting to pull out the security screen.